Kimball Recital Hall

 The Sheldon Museum of Art and Sculpture Garden houses over 12,000 works of art in all media.
 This comprehensive collection of American art includes prominent holdings of 19th-century landscape and still life, American Impressionism, early Modernism, geometric abstraction, Abstract Expressionism, pop, minimalism and contemporary art.

-Home of University Theatre at UNL since 1907, Temple houses all theatre classes as well as the administrative offices and performance spaces of the Department of Theatre Arts and the Nebraska Repertory Theatre.
-University Theatre produces five to six major events and six Theatrix productions each year in the facility’s two theatres, Howell and Studio.
+Home of University Theatre at UNL since 1907, Temple houses all theatre classes as well as the administrative offices and performance spaces of the Johnny Carson School of Theatre & Film and the Nebraska Repertory Theatre.
+Nebraska Rep Theatre produces five to six major events and five to six Theatrix productions each year in the facility’s two theatres, Howell and Studio.

 Westbrook Music Building